valkey-io/valkey-doc/topics/modules-api-ref.md

 Return non-zero if a module command, that was declared with the flag "getkeys-api", is called in a special way to get the keys positions and not to get executed.
-Otherwise zero is returned.
+Otherwise, zero is returned.

 <span id="ValkeyModule_KeyAtPosWithFlags"></span>